+Farro is a perfect grain to make porridge out of.
+Farro Poridge may be my favorite winter breakfast.
 I wouldn’t say I’m a creature of habit but I do have several things that I stick by on a normal basis.
-Winter and oatmeal for instance.
+Oatmeal and Winter go commonly together too. .
 Oatmeal has been getting me through the colder months for years and keeps me perfectly full until lunch.
 Every winter I change it up just slightly, last year it was more steel cut oats, and this year I’ve been making more porridge.
 Next year it will probably be some other form of warm oats and I’ll be equally as enthusiastic about my new addiction.

 So… porridge, My winter addiction of 2014-15.
 It’s the creamy, smooth sister of oatmeal.
 You start with a grain like farro, barley, wheat berries, amaranth, millet or any combination of grains.
 Just the other day I combined farro with amaranth and millet (three super healthy grains all with different benefits).
 I make it simply by grinding the grain in my blender until it becomes a flour-like powder then I whisk it into boiling water.
 Simmer the ground farro for 10 minutes and walah, porridge for the family!
 Everett loves it so much that even the short 10 minutes can feel like eternity for him.
 Sometimes he nibbles on the toppings, like sliced almonds and dried cherries, buys me some time while it continues to cook.
 He can eat this all by himself, at 20 months now, and enjoys the independence during breakfast, which I also enjoy 🙂